By Rob Greenbaum, Vice President of Sales with AAFMAA Mortgage Services LLC

 There is a lot to consider when you are preparing to make a home purchase and securing a mortgage.
 However, servicemembers and Veterans can rely on AAFMAA’s many online resources available to help understand the process.
 Our dedicated, military-friendly loan officers have your best-interests in mind.
 Give them a call today at 844-244-0564 to get started.

 Rob Greenbaum is currently the VP Sales and Marketing with AAFMAA Mortgage Services LLC (AMS) and has almost 30 years of experience in the mortgage sector.
-AMS is part of the American Armed Forces Mutual Aid Association (AAFMAA), the longest-standing not-for-profit member-owned association, and offers low-rate and low-cost mortgages exclusively to the military community.
+AMS is part of the American Armed Forces Mutual Aid Association (AAFMAA), the longest-standing non-profit member-owned association, and offers low-rate and low-cost mortgages exclusively to the military community.
 For more information, please visit: www.aafmaa.com/mortgage.